 Tayyaba Khan is Manager Community Engagement at the Office of Ethnic Communities.
 In her many avatars, Tayyaba has also been CEO of ChangeMakers Refugee Forum, and Operations Manager at CAGE, an independent UK-based advocacy organization.
 Most recently, Tayyaba has worked with the Splice team to connect people who live in Auckland’s city centre.

-Rohan MacMahon is the Strategy Director at Crown Fibre Holdings.
+Rohan MacMahon is a management consultant, formerly the Strategy Director at Crown Fibre Holdings.
 He also leads the Auckland Street Choir, which he founded in 2015.
 Whether as a Lifewise Big Sleepout participant or as a Splicer who brings city-centre folks together over a joyful tune, Rohan believes in bringing about positive changes by working together in harmony.